xugengyu/paulxu_blog/_posts/2025-09-13-gnuradio-qpsk.md

 <h4>Throttle</h4>

-Since we are running a simulation with no actual hardware, we need to add this block to prevent the flowgraph from consuming too much processing power.
-In fact, the flowgraph will try to run as fast as out CPU can handle.
+Since we are running a simulation with no actual hardware, we need to add this block to prevent the flow graph from consuming too much processing power.
+In fact, the flow graph will try to run as fast as out CPU can handle.

-When there are rate-limiting hardware attached, such as a software-defined radio, this block is not needed.
+When there are rate-limiting hardware attached, such as a software-defined radio (which has a limited sample rate), this block is not needed.

 <details>
-<summary>Explanation for the Throttle Block</summary>
+<summary> Detailed Explanation for the Throttle Block</summary>
 The purpose of this block is explained very well by a Reddit post [here](https://www.reddit.com/r/GNURadio/comments/1d4pz1u/sample_rates_why_cant_i_slow_down_gnuradio/).
+I have copied the answer here for easy reference.

 TLDR: if you don't have a radio to enforce a real-world speed, then you want a Throttle block somewhere in your graph.

 The thing to remember about GNURadio is that it is not designed to limit its processing to real-time.
 It runs as fast as the processor can execute the code in the various blocks.
 Execution is opportunistic: if a block has sufficient data in its input buffers and sufficient space to write into its output buffers, it will be scheduled and will execute as soon as the CPU has time to run it.
-At any given time, a flowgraph has a buffer that is currently limiting the speed of the overall system.
+At any given time, a flow graph has a buffer that is currently limiting the speed of the overall system.
 Examples:

 - The output buffer of a source block that is waiting for data from the world outside GNURadio (like those coming in from a physical radio receiver)
 - The input buffer of a sink block that is waiting to send data to the outside world (like the input to a physical radio transmitter)